Last Update: March 8th, 2023.

 - Data, cookies, and external services

-These tools are very common and widely used by other sites, but they do have privacy implications, and as a charity concerned with socially positive uses of the internet, we think it’s important to explain them in full.
+These tools are very common and widely used by other sites, but they do have privacy implications, and we think it’s important to explain them in full.

 When you visit sites that use these tools, you’re potentially telling companies such as Google that you visited, as well as some information about how your web browser is configured.
 Nothing more than that – we don’t give out personal information like your email address, home address or private mail.